-- 1. Provide curbless streets when the street is designated as a pedestrian area with limited vehicle access. - a.
-Vehicles must be limited to emergency and service vehicles.

-2. Prioritize pedestrian safety in curbless conditions.

-- a.
-At entry points into curbless street zones the following must be provided. - i.
-Street signage that says, "Pedestrian priority zone; access limited to emergency and service vehicles". - ii.
-Removable bollards, planters or other barriers to limit vehicle access, prioritize accessible paths of travel, and identify the entrance to the shared street segments.

-3. Design distinguishable street surfaces.

-- a.
-Where curbless street zones are used, they must have a different surface finish from curbed streets. - i.
-Where unit paving stones are used, they must be laid closely together, with minimal gaps.
+- Provide curbless streets when the street is designated as a pedestrian area with limited vehicle access.
+Vehicles must be limited to emergency and service vehicles. - 2.
+Prioritize pedestrian safety in curbless conditions.
+At entry points into curbless street zones, the following must be provided. - a.
+Street signage that says, "Pedestrian priority zone; access limited to emergency and service vehicles". - Removable bollards, planters or other barriers to limit vehicle access, prioritize accessible paths of travel, and identify the entrance to the shared street segments. - 3.
+Design distinguishable street surfaces.
+Where curbless street zones are used, they must have a different surface finish from curbed streets.
+Where unit pavers are used, they must be laid closely together, with minimal gaps.
 Each unit paving stone edge must be cut to be flat and not beveled, helping to create a smooth rolling surface.
-Providing a smooth and slip-resistant surface is critical to reducing the discomfort caused by vibrations when a person is constantly rolling over bumpy surfaces such as cobble stone surfaces or where ground upheaval has occurred.

-4. Enhance built environment cues to support a safe shared space between pedestrians, cyclists, and vehicle drivers.
+Providing a smooth and slip-resistant surface is critical to reducing the discomfort caused by vibrations when a person is constantly rolling over bumpy surfaces such as cobble stone surfaces or where ground upheaval has occurred. - 4.
+Enhance built environment cues to support a safe shared space between pedestrians, cyclists, and vehicle drivers (Figure 9). - a.

-- a.
 Colour contrast, material and textural cues must be provided to delineate pedestrian and vehicle paths of travel in these conditions. - b.
-Tactile attention indicators must be provided to separate the pedestrian and vehicle paths of travel. - c.
+TAI must be provided to separate the pedestrian and vehicle paths of travel. - c.
 Plantings and street furnishings may also be used to separate the pedestrian and vehicle paths of travel.

-Figure 8: Curbless Streets - Scenario 1
+Figure 9: Curbless Streets